A FULL ACCOUNTING

 “I wouldn’t do that.”

 I spun to see Yellowbeard standing at the other end of the bridge.
+A stand-off.
 He lowered his pistol on me.
 Men started pouring from the door behind him, taking their places on the mezzanine platform, dragons drawn and aimed.
-Várion took a stance at the captain’s side.
+Várion took his place at the captain’s side.
 There were twenty or so pistols aimed in my direction.

 “So, you found two pets,” Yellowbeard grinned.
 His free hand was on the hilt of his hanger, thumb rubbing the tip of it.
 Nerves?
 He caught me staring at it and his eyes narrowed.